|Creating and Grading Turnitin Assignments|

 For more information about how to interpret the report, open the "Getting Started" video that opens within Turnitin.
-(Note that at this time SIUE does not license the GradeMark product discussed in the "Getting Started" video.)
-Consult these tutorials for additional information: Turnitin Help Center Video: Accessing the Inbox and Turnitin Help Center Article: Viewing Originality Reports within Blackboard
+Consult these tutorials for additional information: Turnitin Help Center Video: Accessing the Inbox and Turnitin Help Center Article: Viewing Originality Reports within Blackboard.

 Please be aware that it might take some time for a report to be generated; it is not instantly available for review as soon as a paper is submitted.
 If a student's paper has matching text in the Turnitin Originality Report, it does not necessarily indicate plagiarism.
 Turnitin will flag quotes that the student has correctly referenced, unless the Turnitin assignment was set up to "Exclude quoted materials from Similarity Index for all papers in this assignment."
 Instructors will need to view the report to determine whether the copied material is correctly referenced.

-For information on student usage of this tool, consult the Turnitin within Blackboard (Students) site.
+For information on student usage of this tool, consult the ITS Turnitin resource page for students..

 For more information about or additional help with Turnitin, contact Information Technology Services at (618) 650-5500 or via email at firstname.lastname@example.org.